The Consumer Product Safety Commission has recalled more than 5.6-million infant inclined sleepers since 2019.

-Designed to help rock babies to sleep, the Fisher-Price Rock ‘n Play Sleeper is an inclined chair that an infant can be strapped into with a three-point restraining system.
+Designed to help babies sleep, infant inclined sleepers, such as the Fisher-Price Rock ‘n Play Sleeper, are an inclined seat or bassinet-like cot that an infant can be strapped into with a three-point restraining system and set at a 10-30 percent incline.
 Some versions of the product incorporate music, mobiles, and lights to sooth and/or entertain babies.
 It can be set to rock a baby automatically for anywhere from 30 minutes to six hours, making it a convenient choice for parents with infants at naptime or bedtime.

-Up the recall, the popular sleeper chairs could be found in most major department stores such as Target and Walmart, online on Amazon or baby sites and is a common addition to baby registries.
+Before the recalls began, the popular sleeper chairs, nappers, or swaddlers could be found in most major department stores such as Target and Walmart, online on Amazon or baby sites, and is a common addition to baby registries.
 Online parenting forums contain comment after comment about how useful the product is, but there were very few cautions on how dangerous it could be until the Consumer Reports study was released.

-In early April 2019, the Consumer Product Safety Commission (CPSC) and Fisher-Price simply cautioned parents to stop using the product if their babies could roll over.
+On April 5, 2019, the Consumer Product Safety Commission (CPSC) and Fisher-Price simply cautioned parents to stop using the Rock n’ Play product if their babies could rollover.
 The commission stated it found that when babies rolled over onto their stomachs, they couldn’t roll back.
 But this warning didn’t tell the whole story, leaving countless babies at risk and some 4.7 million products available to parents.

 [Photo: courtesy of U.S. Consumer Product Safety Commission]